Boarding Houses

 Medway

-Medway is the boarding House dedicated to the Fourths (Year 7s).
-As the smallest of our boarding houses, Medway is the ideal size to accommodate this year group.
+Medway is the boarding House dedicated to the Fourths (Year 7s) and Upper Fourths (Year 8s).
+As the smallest of our boarding houses, Medway is the ideal size to accommodate these year groups.
 It also has the benefit of an enclosed outdoor space, and is close to the woods, Sports Centre, Tennis and Netball courts and the eco-classroom.

 Before they arrive at Benenden, our incoming Fourths put forward their nominations for which Middle House they would like to join.
 They will be allocated to this House before they join Medway.

-Over the course of their first year the Fourths build strong relationships with their Middle School House.
+Over the course of their first two years the Fourths and Upper Fourths build strong relationships with their Middle School House.
 They regularly interact with the girls and staff and take part in inter-House events with their Middle School House, helping to build strong relationships.

 House Staff: